Function and Purpose

 The Washington County Aging and Veteran Services Advisory Council (AVSAC) works to address the needs of seniors and those who support them (their families and caregivers) and veterans and their dependents.
 The Council:

-5. Advocates on behalf of the needs of the elderly and veterans in the community on issues germane to improving the quality of life for seniors, their families and caregivers and veterans and their dependents.
+- Advocates on behalf of the needs of the elderly and veterans in the community on issues germane to improving the quality of life for seniors, their families and caregivers and veterans and their dependents.

-The 13 members are volunteers (non-paid) and are appointed by the Washington County Board of commissioners for two-year terms.
-Members may be re-appointed for three additional terms.
-A minimum of 51% of the members must be aged 60 or more.
-Older members must include individuals residing in rural areas, include minority individuals and people who are participants or eligible to participate in the department's programs.
-Members under 60 years of age include representatives of older individuals, are local elected officials, or providers of veterans health care and the general public.
+The 19 members are volunteers (13 regular and six alternate members) and are appointed by the Washington County Board of Commissioners for three-year terms.
+Members may be reappointed for two additional terms.
+A minimum of 51% of the members must be ages 60 or above.
+Older members must include individuals residing in rural areas, minority individuals and people who are participants or are eligible to participate in the agency's programs.
+Members under 60 years of age include representatives of older individuals, are local elected officials, or are providers of veterans’ health care and the general public.
 For more information, call 503-846-3081.